Incompatibility of Observables as State-Independent Bound of Uncertainty Relations

 where $\Delta_{Q}^{2}(B|\lambda)$ represents the probability for $B$ predicted by a quantum state $\rho_{\lambda}.$ Consequently, we can derive the following uncertainty relations for the no-EPR-steering model

-Here we have shown that it follows directly from the no-EPR-steering model.
-Its experimental violation implies the failure of the local hidden states (LHS) model to represent the outcomes statistics, in another words, it is an experimental demonstration of EPR-steering.
-It is important to remark that the spin $S_{\vec{n}_1}, \cdots, S_{\vec{n}_m}$ used by Alice to infer the values of the corresponding measurements of Bob are arbitrary.
-Moreover, its lower bound only depends on the incompatibility $\mathcal{I}(\vec{n}_1, \cdots, \vec{n}_m)$.
+Since the above inequality follows directly from assuming no-EPR-steering model, its violation implies the non-existence of the local hidden states (LHS) model for the outcomes statistics.
+In other words, any violation of the above inequality works as a sufficient condition for EPR-steering.
+Notably, the lower bound is exactly the incompatibility $\mathcal{I}(\vec{n}_1, \cdots, \vec{n}_m)$ for Alice's observables.
+For qubits, applying our main results Eq.\ref{eq_general_results} gives the analytic criteria for EPR-steering.

-Rather than trying to build EPR-steering criterion, our method shall show a deeper relation among the incompatibility, uncertainty and quantum correlations.
-If the shared state $\rho_{AB}$ is separable or satisfied the LHS model, by measuring its subsystems, we can derive a specific lower bound based on the incompatibility.